-Is there such a thing as one's 'favourite word
+Is there such a thing as one's 'favourite word?

-All the poets you watched today produced very different pieces of writing with specific words and sentences they picked from an infinite number of words and sentences to compose a unique poem.
+All the poets you watched today produced very different pieces, with specific words and sentences they picked from an infinite number of words and sentences to compose a unique poem.
 They also positioned their words and sentences in a specific order, focusing on both their message or meaning, and how they sound and look.
-Each poet crafted (or made up) their own personal language composed of a soul (the message or meaning) and a body (sound, rhythm and overall look).
+It is almost like every single poet crafted (or made up) their own personal language made of a soul (the message or meaning) and a body (sound, rhythm and overall look).

 Let's try and do the same starting with our favourite word.
 Pick it and write it at the centre of a page.
-It can be in any language.
+The word can be in whichever language you choose.